 If you have the time and dedication it takes to learn such openings, then no problem.
 If your time is limited, perhaps it is best to consider system-like set-ups, where the move order is not so important and nothing terrible happens if you forget one move.

-In this case, it is more important to know the structures, the typical plans and sees many games of strong players to learn how they handle the resulting positions.
+In this case, it is more important to know the structures, and the typical plans and sees many games of strong players to learn how they handle the resulting positions.

 Be honest with yourself; this is the only way to choose an opening that will actually suit and help you grow as a player.
 For example, if you like to play endgames, then Berlin might be an opening to your liking.
 Look for openings that lead to open positions where trades are possible and you can take the game into your territory.

-Once you have decided on an opening, try it out, first in training games, than in tournaments.
+Once you have decided on an opening, try it out, first in training games, then in tournaments.
 See what works and what doesn’t.
-Try different plans, look for new ideas.
+Try different plans, and look for new ideas.
 If you lose a game, it is better to find what failed in your preparation rather than changing the opening completely.

 Keep working and fixing your lines until you get your own, personalized system.

 Finding the perfect opening is not an easy task, but not an impossible one to achieve either if you have the right mindset.

 We also recommend reviewing 7 Signs You Have a Potential for Becoming Grandmaster at Chess.